(621) Suit Play: Types of Losers

 Conclusion

-When you are making a plan for how to get rid of some of your losers (and try to make your contract), don’t assume that every potential loser is the same.
-The later our loser is, the more time we have to try and eliminate it (and the more holdings from partner are likely to help us).
+When you are making a plan for how to get rid of some of your losers (and try to make your contract), then don’t assume that every potential loser is the same.
+The later our loser is, the more time we have to try to eliminate it (and the more holdings from partner are likely to help us).
 Keep this in mind when you are evaluating your hand and when you are constructing your plan for how to best play the hand.